dedet2/drdsuite/design_guidelines.md

 - Persistent CTAs: "Book a Call" and "Watch TEDx"

 **Hero Sections:**
-- Large typography with gradient text effects
+- Large typography with bold gradient text effects (purple-to-cyan)
-- Asymmetrical layouts with image/video on alternating sides
+- Split-screen layouts with Dr. Dédé photography on one side, gradient on other
-- Subtle background gradients (10-15% opacity overlays)
+- Bold background gradients (purple-to-cyan, 60-80% opacity for impact)

 **Cards & Content:**
 - Subtle shadows and rounded corners (rounded-lg)